nl-rse/nl-rse.github.io/_posts/2019-07-01-RSE-Survey-2018-results.md

 ![What is the nature of your employment?](/img/survey2018/type_contract.png)

-We can still see that over 58% of respondents have some form of permanent position, where as about 36% has some form of fixed-term position, and 3.6 per cent of RSEs are self employed.
+We can still see that over 58% of respondents have some form of permanent position, where as about 36% has some form of fixed-term position, and 3.6% of RSEs are self employed.
 The results are slightly different from 2017, but we cannot say yet if this is a trend over time or due to fact that each survey is a different sample from the population of RSEs in the Netherlands.

 When working in an academic environment it is essential for your carreer that you can show the impact of your work and your contributions to